Tehran Metro: Safety

 All routes have been equipped with automatic train protection (ATP), automatic train stop (ATS), centralized traffic control (CTC), and SCADA.
 More and more residents use the metro due to the improvement in the peak-hour headways, the opening of more stations and overall improvement with new escalators, elevators, and air-conditioning in the trains.

 On 18 July 2007, a twenty square metres area immediately adjacent to the entrance of the Toupkhaneh metro station caved in.
 There were no casualties, but the station had to undergo numerous repairs.

 On 15 April 2012, safety walls of Mianrood River broke due to heavy rain in Tehran, and consequently, 300,000 cubic meters of water entered metro tunnel of Line 4.
 The two nearest stations were still under construction, so Metro operators had enough time to evacuate other stations from passengers.
 Nobody was killed, but water depth in the Habib-o-llah station, the deepest station on Line 4, was estimated to be near 18 meters.
 It took nearly two weeks to reopen the flooded stations which were previously in operation.

-Challenges

-Tehran Metro has had various challenges during its operation since its start, the most recent of such has been their response to the COVID-19 pandemic.